Find a Qualified Attorney Near You

 How to Avoid Monthly Spousal Support Payments: Use Lump Sum Payment

-If you have a court order to pay spousal support or spousal maintenance, you may be able to avoid a monthly payment and pay all your alimony in one lump sum.
-A lump sum payment is helpful if you are still determining the amount of time you may need to pay spousal support.
+If you have a court order to pay spousal support or spousal maintenance, you may be able to avoid a monthly payment and pay you entire alimony obligation in one lump sum.
+One single payment is helpful if you are still determining the amount of time you may need to pay spousal support.

 Your ex-spouse and the court will likely have to approve the lump sum payment agreement.
 Several states allow a spouse to pay the total alimony amount in one lump sum.
 Usually, the total sum must equal the total amount of future monthly payments.